Waterball12/gifter/article.md

 - [Deployment](#deployment)

 I was coding my Discord Bot when I had the idea of creating a website that allow to share gift links in which users can open the gift.
-I knew that I did not want a full login system because I wanted the user to just create share link on the fly instead of having to register on the website.
+I knew that I did not want a full login system because I wanted the user to just create a share link on the fly instead of having to register on the website.
 Another required that I gave myself was to use next.js because I wanted to expand my knowledge on React.

 ## Technologies used